julienRebut/RADIal/README.md

 # Latest news:
 RADIal released date is **2022, January 28th**.
 We are currently working on the data anonymization.
-However, we provide now the dataset version used in 'citation du papier' saved as a zip file.
+However, we provide now the dataset version used in 'citation du papier' saved as a zip file (see the download section).

 # RADIal dataset
 RADIal stands for “Radar,  Lidar et  al.” It's a collection of 2-hour of raw  data  from  synchronized  automotive-grade  sensors (camera,  laser,  High Definition  radar)  in  various  environments  (citystreet,  highway,  countryside  road) and comes with GPS and vehicle’s CAN traces.